baklesis/MasterPlan/README.md

 6. Click on your previously created event and select Assign in order to assign an organizer to the event.
 7. Choose one from the list appearing on the pop-up window and assign them to the event.
 You can choose the organizer you created on the previous steps.
 8. You can also choose to add a Tag to the selected event.
 This can be a tag that is completely new and was not offered before during the event's creation.
-9. At this point you can click Execute Scheduling to run the scheduling algorithm and create a new schedule for all events. *This step exposes a known bug and should be skipped for the following instructions to run smoothly!*
+9. At this point you can click Execute Scheduling to run the scheduling algorithm and create a new schedule for all events. *This step exposes a known bug that removes the organizers' association with all events and should be skipped for the following instructions to run smoothly!*

 ## Edit Mode Instructions (Organizer):